Object Projects

 Oceanside, CA

-A 1930s-era movie house turned live performance venue, the Brooks sits at the heart of Oceanside’s Cultural District.
+more A 1930s-era movie house turned live performance venue, the Brooks sits at the heart of Oceanside’s Cultural District.
 Using the alibi of deferred maintenance, strategic improvements ensure the theater’s long-term sustainability.
 Phase one reorganizes interior spaces to encourage lingering in a redesigned front lobby and a new connection to an updated studio theater.
 Phase two wraps the building in an acoustic facade that folds down to create an outdoor stage, activating the surrounding urban context.

 Furry Playhouse